keishi27/Statistics-Guide/README.md

 # Statistics_Guide
-Short guide to running statistical analysis in Python and R
+Guidebook to running statistical analysis in Python.